JackHey99/Project-0/README.md

 Jack Heyward ID#2174132

 ## Introduction
 The aim of this project is to design an embedded system that can measure a person's subjective flicker fusion.
 The system must not contain any delay() functions, the button needs to be de-bounced and  must trigger an interrupt that serially prints the flick frequency to the monitor.
-All results that are serially printed must be con
+The results that are serially printed on the monitor must be verified by means of an output signal measurement using an oscilloscope.

 ## Method